 By Tom Hoggard | Outer Banks Voice on October 3, 2019

 On the eve of the Friday, Oct.
 4 Marlin Bowl between Manteo and First Flight high schools, Tom Hoggard interviewed the coaches of the two varsity football squads about their season so far and the outlook for the big rivalry game.
-This interview is with First Flight High School coach Jim Prince.
+This interview is with Manteo High School coach Sport Sawyer.

-Q: The Marlin Bowl vs Manteo is this Friday night.
-Do you prepare any differently for that game?
+Q: The Marlin Bowl is this Friday night.
+Do you prepare any differently for the rivalry game?

 Tom Hoggard is sports director/media consultant at East Carolina Radio.
 He hosts the Outer Banks Sports Report on 98.1 The Score Monday through Friday from 7 to 9 a.m.